 Designed to provide both comfort and scientific information to guests visiting the Galapagos National Park, the ship offers four, five and nine night educational itineraries in the Northern, Eastern and Western Galápagos Islands sailing to some of the remotest islands of the Archipelago focused in the Natural History of the Galapagos while planned in such a way as to ensure the continued preservation of this unique ecosystem.
 On each itinerary, there is a Galapagos Naturalist Team consisting of an Expedition Leader and seven naturalist guides who will not only escort guests ashore in small groups but will also provide on-board presentations and eye-catching lectures regarding natural history issues that complement your island excursions.
 Together with the Captain, they will plan the day's program and at night as they also become your experts in explaining the beautifully arranged constellations of the southern skies.
-Activities can be tailored to each guest's personal interests and range from daily land expeditions to a host of aquatic activities, including ocean kayaking, snorkelling with sea lions and glass bottom boat expeditions - all of the options permitted by the Galápagos National Park.
+Activities can be tailored to each guest's personal interests and range from daily land expeditions to a host of aquatic activities, including ocean kayaking, snorkelling with sea lions and glass bottom boat expeditions.